mlgkent/mlgkent/README.md

 <details>
   <summary>byi</summary>

-  i am a heavy yumeshipper, i am ns but do not believe i can own fiction NOR am i toxic, harass, or am in psychosis. i am just very protective over my interests overall as i am autistic. i make crude jokes and oftentimes offensive jokes as well. dont at all come into my vicinity if you genuinely believe damijon is "proship". define proship. read a comic. and idk, stop believing everything twitter tells you. i hate sheeple, get an own opinion yourself without the aid of a second party. i heavily dislike ignorance and naievty, that being said; do not talk to me if you believe everyone can be friends, especially on ponytown. if youre friends with a person i dislike/have had drama with before i do NOT want to be friends with you. i 99/100 times will tell you, so dont get mad when i eventually block you if you cannot seem to respect me. i try to do this for everyone as well. if you are an ex-friend or ive had drama with you in the past leave me alone, and my friends too.
+  i am a heavy yumeshipper, i am ns but do not believe i can own fiction NOR am i toxic, harass, or am in psychosis. i am just very protective over my interests overall as i am autistic. as well as my IDs, im not a kin/fictkin/irl unless i make that very clear. i dont believe in doubles because im the only one of me, and i never take them seriously. i make crude jokes and oftentimes offensive jokes as well. dont at all come into my vicinity if you genuinely believe damijon is "proship". define proship. read a comic. and idk, stop believing everything twitter tells you. i hate sheeple, get an own opinion yourself without the aid of a second party. i heavily dislike ignorance and naievty, that being said; do not talk to me if you believe everyone can be friends, especially on ponytown. if youre friends with a person i dislike/have had drama with before i do NOT want to be friends with you. i 99/100 times will tell you, so dont get mad when i eventually block you if you cannot seem to respect me. i try to do this for everyone as well. if you are an ex-friend or ive had drama with you in the past leave me alone, and my friends too.

 </details>